2021–22 Arts, Science + Culture Graduate Collaboration Grants

-If awarded an Arts, Science & Culture Graduate Collaboration Grant, Grantees, grantee requirements are:
+If awarded an Arts, Science + Culture Graduate Collaboration Grant, each team will be required to:

-• Each team will document their project and will publically present their work at the Arts, Science & Culture Graduate Collaboration Grant Final Presenations (May 2018)
+• document their project and publicly present their work at the Arts, Science + Culture Graduate Collaboration Grant Final Presentations

-• Each team will participate in the montlhly dinner discussions and critique forums organized by the Arts, Science & Culture Initiative
+• participate in the monthly (dinner) discussions and critique forums organized by the Arts, Science + Culture Initiative

-• Each team must agree to allow the University of Chicago to include the final work in publications, websites, or other media forms.
+• agree to allow the University of Chicago to include the final work in publications, websites, or other media forms.

-This fund is supported by the University of Chicago, Office of the Provost, and the Institute for Molecular Engineering and is managed by the Arts, Science & Culture Initiative.
+This fund is supported by the University of Chicago, Office of the Provost, and the Pritzker School of Molecular Engineering and is managed by the Arts, Science + Culture Initiative.
 The Initiative and faculty members establish the criteria for submissions, setting the timeline, publicizing the program, and selecting recipients.